Balkans Rail Adventure

 Day 1-Join trip in Ljubljana

-Our journey through the Balkans starts today in Ljubljana, the capital of Slovenia.
-This historic city lies in the shadow of its old castle and upon the banks of the Ljubljanica River, which meanders through the pedestrianised centre.
-For those arriving in time, our tour leader plans to meet you in the hotel reception at 8.30pm for a welcome meeting followed by dinner for those that wish.
+Our journey through the Balkans begins today in Ljubljana, the capital of Slovenia.
+This historic city lies in the shadow of its old castle and along the banks of the Ljubljanica River, which meanders through the pedestrianised centre.
+For those arriving in time, our tour leader plans to meet you in the hotel reception at 8.30pm.
 There are no other activities planned today, so you're free to arrive in Ljubljana at any time.
-If you'd like an airport transfer today, you'll need to arrive into Ljubljana Joze Pucnik Airport (LJU), which is around a 40-minute drive from the hotel.
-Should you miss the welcome meeting, our tour leader will catch you up as soon as possible.
-If your flight arrives earlier in the day, or if you are extending your stay by a night, then we'd recommend visiting the castle today.
-This evening, you might like to have dinner in one of the city's 'Gostilna' restaurants, where traditional recipes are prepared with local ingredients and paired with good wines.
-Some of the most popular Slovenian dishes include prekmurje (a layered cake made with cottage cheese, poppy seeds and with a walnut and apple filling), kras prosciutto (an air-dried ham) and bleki (a beef soup with noodles).
-If you'd like to drink like the locals, finish off your night with a glass of Slovenia's Pleterska Khruska liquor made with brandy and pears.
+If you'd like an airport transfer, you'll need to arrive into Ljubljana Joze Pucnik Airport (LJU), which is around a 40-minute drive from the hotel.
+If your flight arrives earlier in the day - or if you're extending your stay by a night - we recommend visiting the castle today.
+This evening, before the welcome meeting, you might like to enjoy dinner in one of the city's gostilna restaurants, where traditional recipes are prepared with local ingredients and paired with good wines.

 2